Art @ KCT

 The program presents the work of a variety of local visual artists to showcase Kelowna’s expansive creative community and provides professional development and progression opportunities for local artists.

-After the Fire and Not My Own Memories will be on view from February 14 - June 8 2025 in the lobby of the Kelowna Community Theatre.
+Disappearing World and The Nature of Spheres will be on view from June 14 - October 12, 2025 in the lobby of the Kelowna Community Theatre.